Software Licensing & Development Disputes

 Exclusive License Oversight

-Granting an exclusive license while planning to keep using the software yourself leads to breaches and costly disputes over who really controls the rights.
+Granting an exclusive licence while intending to continue using the software personally constitutes a breach — creating disputes over who actually controls the rights.

 Unclear Restrictions

-Failing to specify what the licensee cannot do opens the door to misuse, sublicensing, or distribution beyond what your business intended.
+Failure to specify what the licensee may not do — sublicensing, modification, distribution — enables misuse beyond what was intended.

 Perpetual Agreements